-1,488 residential smart meters and 848 commercial meters have been deployed to date, with 2 additional commercial meters expected to be installed at customer sites by September 1, 2013.
+1,620 residential smart meters and 930 commercial meters have been deployed to date.
+The meter count increased from our last report due to the deployment of meters needed to support the load control demonstration and meters that were once held as spares in case of meter failures.
 The smart meters will support the recording of 5-, 15-, 30-, and 60-minute interval lengths, 4 channels of data capable of measuring reactive energy quantities, net metering, time of use, perpetual calendar, interval demand values, kVA recording, power factor recording, outage detection reporting, power quality monitoring, and tamper detection.
 Additionally, a small sample of meters will have remote connection/disconnection capability that allows control of the switch status.
 The AMI system selected will utilize an RF mesh network with wireless carrier backhaul or fiber-optic to the three substations.
 The RF mesh network will be supplemented by wireless carrier enable meters for locations that are not near any AMI routers and collectors as the technology evolves.
 A field inventory system that was originally contemplated will not be installed.